Bristol City Line: Early steamship services

 Bristol City Line started a regular transatlantic steamship service between Bristol and New York in 1879.
 The early years of the service were troubled by shipwrecks.
 The first SS Bristol City sailed from New York on 28 December 1880 and was lost.
 Just under a year later, on 3 December 1881, her sister ship the first SS Bath City sprang a leak off Grand Banks, Newfoundland and sank.
 14 months after that, on 23 February 1883 the first SS Gloucester City struck an ice floe and sank.
 On 10 February 1887 the first SS Wells City collided with the SS Lone Star in the Hudson River and sank.
 She was salvaged but sold.
-In July 1893 the Llandaff City successfully towed the crippled Atlantic Liner Olympia with 250 passengers on board after the latter had been drifting for four days with a broken shaft.
+In July 1893 Llandaff City successfully towed the crippled transatlantic Liner Olympia with 250 passengers aboard after the latter had been drifting for four days with a broken shaft.
 On 23 February 1900 the second SS Bath City was wrecked on Lundy Island in the Bristol Channel.
 On 31 January 1904 the first SS Boston City collided with SS Colardo and was beached off Sandy Hook, New Jersey.
 She was refloated but sold.